AdobeDocs/commerce-operations.en/help/home/home.md

     </a>
     <div>
       <a href="../tools/data-migration-tool/how-migration-works.md"><strong>Data Migration</strong></a>
-      <p>Learn about the data migration process between Magento 1 and Magento 2, including terminology, workflow diagrams, and steps.</p>
+      <p>Learn about the data migration process between Magento 1 and Magento 2.</p>
     </div>
   </td>
 </tr>